gretelai/gretel-synthetics/README.md

 When the UI launches in your browser, navigate to `examples/synthetic_records.ipynb` and get generating!

-If you want to install `gretel-synthetics` locally and use GPU:
+If you want to install `gretel-synthetics` locally and use a GPU (recommended):

 1. Create a virtual environment (e.g. using `conda`)